Mid-Term Prospects

 This year the Democratic “Resistance” is doing just the opposite, purposely nationalizing everything down to the level of the dog catcher: “Look!
 Trump is the first president not to have a dog in the White House!
 Vote for Democrat Joe Dokes for dog catcher!
 Unlike Trump, he’s not an anti-canine bigot!”
 That’s about the whole Democratic platform for this election.

 On the whole I think Republicans are in a good position.
 If they hold on and do decently, the left is going to go out of its mind.
-But of the Democrats take the House, and, improbable but possible, take the Senate, you can expect full on triumphalism.
-Back in 1986, based on their narrow victory, liberals went into full “Happy Days Are Hear Again” mode.
+But if the Democrats take the House, and, improbable but possible, take the Senate, you can expect full on triumphalism.
+Back in 1986, based on their narrow victory, liberals went into full “Happy Days Are Here Again” mode.
 New York Timescolumnist Anthony Lewis celebrated with a column entitled, “The End Begins: Radical Right Movement Has Crested.”
 Outgoing House Speaker O’Neill said: “If there ever was a Reagan Revolution, it’s over.”
 The Washington Post’s David Broder did caution: “The biggest mistake Democrats can make is to believe that the 1986 election confirmed them as the majority party in the country.”
 It’s a mistake they just can’t help.
 If the GOP takes a hit in November, you can be sure we’ll see headlines declaring that Trump and Trumpism are over.
 We all remember the sequel: George H.W.
 Bush easily elected president in 1988.